What could be easier than filling out a Medicaid application on my own?

-What could be easier?
-Go down to your local Medicaid office, pick up and fill out an application, turn it in, and you’re qualified.
-Not exactly.
 While there are medical, asset, and income qualification issues, other aspects come into play when a caseworker evaluates your application.
-Here we will discuss some of those issues and highlight the need to understand exactly what the application is asking and how answers will be evaluated.
+Here we will discuss some of those issues and highlight the need to understand precisely what the application is asking and how answers will be evaluated.

 “Do you intend to return to your home?”
 Eight simple words that we all understand.
 But answering that question incorrectly can convert the home from an exempt asset that does not count against the applicant, into a countable asset that will need to be sold and the money spent on nursing home and medical care.
 Why?

 When to file the Medicaid application can be a difficult issue as well due to the convoluted Medicaid laws and regulations.
-During recent years, rules have changed for qualifying for Medicaid.
-The two most commonly discussed are the look-back period and the calculation of the penalty period.
+In recent years, rules have changed for qualifying for Medicaid.
+The two most commonly discussed rules are the look-back period and the calculation of the penalty period.
 The look-back period is the time frame during which Medicaid can “look back” at your finances to ensure that you meet all the rules for qualifying for Medicaid.
 The look-back period is nothing more than the length of time for which Medicaid can require you to provide your financial information.
+The calculation of the penalty period is determining how long you may have to wait to be eligible for Medicaid depending upon asset transfers you have made.

-At a minimum, an applicant has to provide proof of citizenship; marital status; death certificate for deceased spouse; a photo ID; copies of social security, Medicare, and health insurance cards; information on any pre-paid funeral or burial plans; and complete and comprehensive financial information for the entire look-back period.
-This information includes all open or closed bank accounts, all investments, life insurance policies, income information, annuities, and literally everything to do with your finances that occurred during the look-back period.
+At a minimum, an applicant has to provide proof of citizenship; marital status; a photo ID; copies of social security, Medicare, and health insurance cards; information on any pre-paid funeral or burial plans; and complete and comprehensive financial information for the entire look-back period.
+This information includes all open or closed bank accounts, all investments, life insurance policies, income information, annuities, and everything to do with your finances that occurred during the look-back period.

 Additional Information on North Carolina Medicaid Assistance for Nursing Home Care:

-Download a free copy of Jackie Bedard’s book, The Ultimate Guide to Paying for Nursing Home Care in North Carolina, to learn the nursing home and Medicaid secrets you need to know to avoid going broke in a nursing home and leaving your family penniless.
+Download a free copy of The Ultimate Guide to Paying for Nursing Home Care in North Carolina, to learn the nursing home and Medicaid secrets you need to know to avoid going broke in a nursing home.